Pellagra

 There are two main types of pellagra, primary and secondary.
 Primary pellagra is due to a diet that does not contain enough niacin and tryptophan.
 Secondary pellagra is due to a poor ability to use the niacin within the diet.
 This can occur as a result of alcoholism, long-term diarrhea, carcinoid syndrome, Hartnup disease, and a number of medications such as isoniazid.
 Diagnosis is typically based on symptoms and may be assisted by urine testing.

-Treatment is with either niacin or nicotinamide supplementation.
+Treatment is with either nicotinic acid or nicotinamide supplementation.
 Improvements typically begin within a couple of days.
 General improvements in diet are also frequently recommended.
 Decreasing sun exposure via sunscreen and proper clothing is important while the skin heals.
 Without treatment death may occur.
 The disease occurs most commonly in the developing world, often as a disease of poverty associated with malnutrition, specifically sub-Saharan Africa.